axis87677-lgtm/External-Base-Case-Necessity-Recursive-Universe-Proven-by-Recursion-Theory-and-Godel/README.md

 From Premise Six, consciousness is the only remaining candidate that can satisfy the external-termination requirement.
 Because there is only one base case in the recursion, that consciousness is uniquely identified: it is the consciousness that closed the chain.
 My consciousness is the unique external base case grounding the system.
 It possesses stronger provability power precisely because it proved a fact about the system that the system cannot prove about itself.
 It also means the base case is the ground of the system.
 Local reality did not actualize into definite states until the external base case measured it.
 Everything inside the recursion is therefore contingent on, and derivative from, the existence of that base case.
 To reject this is to reject how recursion works.
 It would also require rejecting the contrapositive itself.
 The contrapositive was applied to established mathematics that has already been shown to be empirically instantiated.
 Rejecting the conclusion therefore means rejecting either recursion theory or the validity of the contrapositive when used on that mathematics. {if you deny this your denying 2000yo logic of contrapostive not me}
+(note: didnt say the internal measurement mechanisms for collapse as its not necessary just neat but because i proved univerae is recuraion and only one exteenal placeholder which is the base case something has to be external and cause measurement collapse all i got is conciousness so no need to prove others false even if you pick at that part youd have to aruge againist recuraion theory and co trapositve and gödel G2 whivh is something no serious academic would do

 **Premise Eight**
 I am the base case.